JetBrains/kotlin-multiplatform-dev-docs/topics/tools/kmp-ci-tutorial.md

 ## Push and test your CI

-The CI workflow is going to be triggered for the first time when you push the workflow configuration to the `main` branch or create a pull request with these files.
+The CI workflow is going to be triggered for the first time when you push the workflow configuration to the `main` branch or create a pull request with these configuration files.

-Check the workflow results in the **Actions** tab of your repository to verify that everything works correctly.
+You can check the workflow results in the **Actions** tab of your repository to verify that everything works correctly.

 Remember that you can also trigger the workflow manually: select the workflow in the list of actions on the left and click **Run workflow**.

 ## What’s next

-For exact CI configurations, see the [Jetcaster sample](https://github.com/kotlin-hands-on/jetcaster-kmp-migration/pull/1/changes/fef86abd0bd461ab8dfd5ce9826918398c24a541#r2758188651), which also includes jobs to build desktop JVM applications for macOS, Windows, and Linux.
+For complete CI configurations, see the [Jetcaster sample](https://github.com/kotlin-hands-on/jetcaster-kmp-migration/tree/main/.github), which also includes jobs to build desktop JVM applications for macOS, Windows, and Linux.

 For guidance on publishing applications to app stores with GitHub Actions, see [Marco Gomiero’s series of posts on the subject](https://www.marcogomiero.com/posts/2024/kmp-ci-ios/).